Digestive Disease Clinic, LLC

 Before you leave, Dr. Obioha will discuss the findings with you.
 The GI nurse or technician will give you written instructions to follow when you get home.
 If you have any questions, please feel free to ask Dr. Obioha, the GI nurse, or the technician.

-If you’re concerned about your gastrointestinal health or need a colonoscopy, call Digestive Disease Clinic to schedule a consultation today.
+If you’re concerned about your gastrointestinal health or need a colonoscopy, call Digestive Disease Clinic, LLC to schedule a consultation today.